 Sangjin Lee, KCTU Vice President

-Jongjin Choi, KCTU Acting President (due to her role in the general strike, she is actually on a form of house arrest.
-Rather than allow them to break the union by jailing so much of leadership, Choi remains in the union hall all the time and can never set foot outside.)
+Youngju Lee, KCTU General Secretary (due to her role in the general strike, she is actually on a form of house arrest.
+Rather than allow them to break the union by jailing so much of leadership, Lee remains in the union hall all the time and can never set foot outside.)